The best classroom decoration ideas for every learning space

 The non-negotiables:

-I do believe that whether or not you enjoy (or believe in) classroom decorating, there are non-negotiables for setting up ANY classroom space.
+I do believe that whether or not you enjoy (or believe in) classroom decorating, there are non-negotiables for setting up ANY classroom space at the beginning of the year.

 I haven't always gotten it right.
 Over the years, I've definitely been guilty of over-filling spaces, creating pointless displays, and everything else in between.
 But these are the guidelines that I now use when considering anything related to setting up my classroom and/or displays:

-• Have an organised and tidy room which will help you to have clear structures and routines.
-Have clear places for things, lay out furniture to allow for easy transitions, and teach students how to take care of the classroom environment too.
+- Have an organised and tidy room which will help you to have clear structures and routines.
+Have clear storage space for school supplies, think of the best ways to lay out furniture to allow for easy transitions, and teach students how to take care of the classroom environment too.

-• Make sure it's not too visually cluttered, so that students are not overwhelmed with information.
+- Make sure it's not too visually cluttered, so that students are not overwhelmed with information.
 Select displays that are most important, and don't be afraid to take displays down if students aren't using them.
-If using decorations, be mindful of how and where you use them.
+If using decorations or inspirational quotes, be mindful of how and where you use them.
 Don't over-use.

-• Co-construct with students- wherever possible, put displays up WITH students, so that they understand how to make use of the displays.
+- Co-construct with students- wherever possible, put displays up WITH students, so that they understand how to make use of the displays.
+No matter what grade level you teach, it's super important to ensure that students understand how to utilise their classroom learning walls effectively.

-• Ensure it is developmentally appropriate- if on the younger years, choose fonts that are easy to read and reinforce the skills that you are teaching.
-For example, I only use script for fancy titles, I avoid fonts with a mix of uppercase/lowercase, and anything that students will be copying (e.g. days of the week, numbers) are in an easily readable font.
+- Ensure it is developmentally appropriate- if on the younger years, choose fonts that are easy to read and reinforce the skills that you are teaching.
+For example, I only use script for fancy titles, I avoid fonts with a mix of uppercase and lowercase letters, and anything that students will be copying (e.g. days of the week, numbers) are in an easily readable font.

-• Don't laminate for the sake of laminating- displays rarely need to be laminated.
+- Don't laminate for the sake of laminating.
+The funny thing about teachers is this strange notion that everything needs to be laminated, but guess what?!
+Displays rarely need to be laminated!
 By printing on heavy card or paper, you reduce glare and noise bouncing off the walls, and can recycle once you're done with it.

-• Ensure it meets the specific needs of YOUR students.
+- Ensure it meets the specific needs of YOUR students.
 For example, sit where your students will sit and check that they can read the displays that you intend for them to use.
-Or if teaching a student with sensory needs, you might need to consider your use of bright colours.
+Or if teaching a student with sensory needs, you might need to consider your use of bright colors.

 Have a clear place for everything, with resources easily accessible.